IAmJonoBo/n00plicate/packages/design-tokens/README.md

-# 🎨 @mimic/design-tokens
+# 🎨 @n00plicate/design-tokens

-Design tokens generated from Penpot using Style Dictionary, providing the single source of truth for all visual properties across the Mimic design system.
+Design tokens generated from Penpot using Style Dictionary, providing the single source of truth for all visual properties across the n00plicate design system.
 This package implements a complete design-to-code pipeline that transforms Penpot design files into production-ready tokens for web, mobile, and desktop applications.

 ## 📋 Overview